Shopify/cli/packages/cli/README.md

       --no-verify                           Skip the routability verification step after deployment.
       --path=<value>                        The path to the directory of the Hydrogen storefront.
 Defaults to the current directory where the command is run.
       --preview                             Deploys to the Preview environment.
-Overrides --env-branch and Git metadata.

 DESCRIPTION
   Builds and deploys a Hydrogen storefront to Oxygen.